There are many ways to partner with Simple Steps. Better Air.

 See the Difference You Create

 Don’t you wish there was a simple tool to show you how you can improve air quality?
-Use our OzoMeter.
-Not only can you track car trips and personal activities, the OzoMeter will keep you from paying more for gas by offering alternatives to driving and help you see the impact your positive actions have on reducing pollution.
+The first step is skipping car trips.
+Go to My Way to Go to find the right service or option that works for you and see the positive impact that your actions have on reducing pollution.